 Harry Ogg CONDUCTOR

-This season also sees Harry make debuts with Münchner Philharmoniker, Hamburger Symphoniker, including his Elbphilharmonie debut, Les Siècles, Orchestre de chambre de Paris and Bergen Philharmonic.
-Having debuted only last season Harry returns to Düsseldorfer Symphoniker, SWR Symphonieorchester and Dresden Philharmonie.
+The 2022/23 season saw Harry make debuts with Münchner Philharmoniker, Hamburger Symphoniker, Les Siècles, Orchestre de Chambre de Paris and Bergen Philharmonic and return to Düsseldorfer Symphoniker, SWR Symphonieorchester and Dresden Philharmonie.

 On the Forum Dirigieren’s “Maestros von Morgen” list, he is also an lnternational Opera Awards Young Artist Bursary winner, a recipient of the Deutschland Stipendium and is grateful for support from Help Musicians UK and the Royal Society of Musicians.

 Harry studied orchestral conducting with Professor Nicolás Pasquet and Professor Ekhart Wycik at the Franz Liszt Hochschule für Musik in Weimar, and previously read music at Clare College, Cambridge.